 Marigold is also known to boost the immune system, and to have antioxidant and anticancer properties.
 In addition, the plant is thought to be effective in treating skin conditions such as eczema and psoriasis.

-The Benefits of Marigold make it an attractive option for those looking for a natural way to treat various health conditions.
+The benefits of Marigold make it an attractive option for those looking for a natural way to treat various health conditions.

 How long do Marigold plants live?